RocketChat/Rocket.Chat.Java.SDK/docs/LIVECHAT_API.md

 - getInitialData (getting initial configuration data from the server)
 - register Guest (registering guest using name, email and department)
-- send offline message (sending offline messages to the server)
+- send offline message (sending offline messages to the server, mail will be sent to agent in case not online)
 - set connect listener (register connection listener for the callback)
 - create room (using userId and authToken)